aurnabdas/Practice-Sequlize-PostgreSQL/README.md

 - there are put requests for all tables, based on id
 - deletion for each user, team and player based on id
 - and their are routes that return a specific instance of a model, including eveything they are associated with

+all this is done from lines 20 to 216 in app.js